Ex-Louisiana Gov. Edwin Edwards dies; knew power and prison

-NEW ORLEANS, La.
-(AP) — Edwin Washington Edwards, the high-living four-term governor whose three-decade dominance of Louisiana politics was all but overshadowed by scandal and an eight-year federal prison stretch, died Monday.
+NEW ORLEANS (AP) — Edwin Washington Edwards, the high-living, quick-witted four-term governor who reshaped Louisiana's oil revenues and dominated the state's politics for decades, a run all but overshadowed by scandal and eight years in federal prison, died Monday.
 He was 93.

-Edwards died of respiratory problems with family and friends by his bedside, family spokesman Leo Honeycutt said.
-He had suffered bouts of ill health in recent years and entered hospice care this month at his home in Gonzales, near the Louisiana capital.
+Edwards died of respiratory problems with family and friends by his bedside, family spokesman Leo Honeycutt said, days after entering hospice care at his home in Gonzales, near the Louisiana capital.

-“I have lived a good life, had better breaks than most, had some bad breaks, too, but that’s all part of it.
-I tried to help as many people as I could and I hope I did that, and I hope, if I did, that they will help others, too.
-I love Louisiana and I always will,” Edwards said in some of his last words, according to Honeycutt's statement.

-Earlier in the week, the former governor also said, “I’ve made no bones that I have considered myself on borrowed time for 20 years and we each know that all this fun has to end at some point.”
-For him, that time was shortly after daybreak this morning, the statement said.
+“I’ve made no bones that I have considered myself on borrowed time for 20 years and we each know that all this fun has to end at some point,” Edwards said days before he died, according to his family's statement.

-Edwards, the "Cajun King,” was known for delivering a steady supply of memorable one-liners as well as for his deft political instincts.
-Infamously, the lifelong Democrat said once said that the only way he could lose a race against a particularly lackluster Republican was if he were “caught in bed with a dead girl or a live boy.”
+The "Cajun King” was known for delivering a steady supply of memorable one-liners as well as for his deft political instincts.
+Infamously, the lifelong Democrat said once said that the only way he could lose to a particularly lackluster Republican was if he were “caught in bed with a dead girl or a live boy.”

-A native of Louisiana’s Acadiana region who swore his 1972 oath of office in French and English, Edwards enjoyed renewed popularity after emerging from prison in 2011 at age 83.
-His quick wit and flamboyant character intact, he married Trina Grimes, then 32, his third wife.
-They met when she began visiting him in prison after they struck up a pen-pal relationship.
+A native of Louisiana’s Acadiana region who swore his 1972 oath of office in French and English, Edwards enjoyed renewed popularity after emerging from prison in 2011 at age 83, with his flamboyant character intact.

-“I would have walked into prison a happy man had I known how it was going to end,” he said at his lavish 90th birthday bash in August 2017.

-They had a son, Eli, in 2013 — Edwards' fifth child — and starred in a short-lived reality TV show, “The Governor’s Wife.”
-The lifelong Democrat also attempted a political comeback, losing a runoff to a Republican in a south Louisiana congressional race in 2014.

-The federal case that led to his May 2000 conviction involved state riverboat casino licenses awarded during and after his fourth and final term in the 1990s.
-Edwards maintained the case was built on misinterpreted, secretly taped conversations and the lies of former cronies who made deals to avoid jail.
+The federal case that led to his May 2000 conviction involved him taking payoffs from interests seeking riverboat casino licenses during his final term in the 1990s.
+Edwards maintained the case was built on secretly taped and misinterpreted conversations and the lies of his former cronies, who made deals to avoid jail.

+But the conviction and the numerous investigations and allegations were an unavoidable stain on his legacy.

+“He had eloquence, creativity, a razor-sharp mind, executive abilities that many lacked, and leadership skills that many envied.
+He could relate to crowds better than almost any politician I ever knew,” Louisiana State University journalism professor Robert Mann said in an email Monday.
+“He had everything, and yet squandered it by devoting much of his time to enriching his friends.
+I’ve rarely seen a wider chasm between the promise for greatness and reality.”

-Silver-haired, handsome and gifted with a dry sense of humor and easy charm, Edwards dominated Louisiana politics in the late 20th century much as Huey P. Long had dominated its earlier years.
+Silver-haired and gifted with an easy charm, Edwards dominated Louisiana politics in the late 20th century much as Huey P. Long had dominated its earlier years.
 They shared a populist appeal to the state’s downtrodden, and political fortunes that flowed in part from taxes on oil.
-But Edwards, a consummate dealmaker, had a cooler demeanor.
+But the dealmaking Edwards had a cooler demeanor.

-Edwards was born Aug.
-7, 1927, to a sharecropper and a midwife in Avoyelles Parish, part of the region settled by 18th century French exiles from Nova Scotia who came to be known as Cajuns.
+Edwards was born on Aug.
+7, 1927, to a sharecropper and a midwife in Avoyelles Parish, in the region settled by 18th century French exiles from Nova Scotia who came to be known as Cajuns.
 According to his authorized biography, his father’s ancestors were Welsh; his mother’s continental French; but Edwards always considered himself a Cajun.

-Raised a Roman Catholic, Edwards preached in the Church of the Nazarene as a teen and he never drank or smoked.
+Raised a Roman Catholic, Edwards preached in the Church of the Nazarene as a teen and didn't drink or smoke.
 Despite his unabashed fondness for high-stakes gambling, dirty jokes and his reputation as a womanizer, he earned a following among Catholics and fundamentalists.

 He had four children during a 40-year marriage to his high school sweetheart, the former Elaine Schwartzenburg, before they divorced in 1989.
 Five years later, at 66, he married 29-year-old Candy Picou in a ceremony at the governor’s mansion.
-They divorced after he went to prison.
+They divorced after he went to prison, but he found a third wife in Trina Grimes, then 32, a pen-pal who visited him behind bars.

+“I would have walked into prison a happy man had I known how it was going to end,” he said at his lavish 90th birthday bash in 2017.

+They had a son, Eli, in 2013 — Edwards’ fifth child — and starred in a short-lived reality TV show, “The Governor’s Wife.”

 “He was so optimistic all the time.
 Nothing bothered him except bothering other people," Trina Edwards said.